seanslma/maki/DevOps/Kubernetes/Job.md

 - **Replace**: if previous job run hasn't finished yet, the cron job replaces the previous running job with a new job run

 ## `restartPolicy`
-`restartPolicy` set to Never means it won't restart on failure.
+- `Never`: it won't restart on failure
-- If restartPolicy is set to `OnFailure` then the pod will be restarted if it fails
+- `OnFailure`: the pod will be restarted if it fails
-- with backoffLimit, a restartPolicy of `Never` ensures that when a pod fails it will eventually propagate and cause the job to fail
+- with `backoffLimit`, a restartPolicy of `Never` ensures that when a pod fails it will eventually propagate and cause the job to fail

 ## `.spec.backoffLimit`
 The number of `retries` before considering a Job as failed.
 Default is 6.